-&lt;sup>9The name of this group is based on "The Jetsons" animated comedy by Hanna-Barbera Productions, a futuristic space-age counterpart to "The Flintstones," which originally aired on ABC from 1962 to 1963.
+The name of this group is based on The Jetsons animated comedy by Hanna-Barbera Productions, a futuristic spaceage counterpart to The Flintstones, which originally aired on ABC from 1962 to 1963.

 Thinking about this in historical terms, Waltons living immediately before and after the beginning of the 20th century would be most at risk.